andrew/ultimate-awesome/README.md

 - [awesome-unity-packages](https://github.com/jeffreylanters/awesome-unity-packages) - A frequently updated, hand-picked and curated list of delightful and awesome open-source Unity Packages.
 - [awesome-monero](https://github.com/jklepatch/awesome-monero) - Curated list of links of useful resources for the Monero crypto-currency.
 - [awesome-developing](https://github.com/joelparkerhenderson/awesome-developing) - Awesome developing: ideas for how to create better software code and collaboration.
-- [awesome](https://github.com/LIT-Protocol/awesome) - A collection of projects using Lit Protocol.
-Add yours and get more visibility for your project! .
 - [awesome-x6](https://github.com/lloydzhou/awesome-x6) - Awesome list of antv x6.
 - [awesome-astrophotography](https://github.com/lunohodov/awesome-astrophotography) - A curated list of resources related to astrophotography.
 - [Android-Guide](https://github.com/mikeroyal/Android-Guide) - Android Guide.